 Recent papers include a project she led to calculate the unexpected effects of magnetic atoms on metallic/insulating surfaces, as engineered and measured by Scanning Tunneling Microscope, as well as two papers on quantum computing, one on theory and one involving running a program on the IBM hardware.
-She also has an active interest in biophysics, with a paper in progress on viral mutation and dynamics; as well she works on quantum applications in the areas of health and life sciences.
+She also has an active interest in biophysics, particularly modeling viral mutation and evolution, with one paper published and another in progress; as well she works on quantum applications in the areas of health and life sciences.

 Dr. Jones received her A.B. from Harvard College.
 She spent the following year at Cambridge University doing Part III of the Mathematics Tripos and received a Master’s degree.
 She did her Ph.D. at Cornell University solving the two-impurity Kondo problem using Numerical Renormalization Group with advisor Chandra Varma at Bell Labs, and then a postdoctoral position at Harvard with Professor Bert Halperin on high-Tc superconductivity.
 Dr. Jones has worked at IBM since 1989.